Humbly Homemade

 Which Curry Seasoning Should I Use?

-Ever since I was a little kid, my dad would make delicious Japanese-style curry at home.
-It is so creamy, thick and rich in flavor.
-And he always packed it full of vegetables.
+Ever since I was a little kid, my dad would make delicious Japanese curry at home.
+It is so creamy, thick and rich in flavor, and he always packed it full of vegetables.
 Now that I think about it, maybe that was a sneaky way he could get us to eat more veggies at dinner?
 Hmm.

 If you've never had Japanese-style curry before, it is thicker than Thai or Indian curry.
 It is also a bit sweeter and not nearly as spicy.